aroberge/reeborg-world-creation/searching/graph.md

 To represent a world, we use a custom class named `Graph()` available from the `search_tools` module. `Graph` has just a few methods; the only one we need at this point is the following:

-* `get_neighbours():` returns the list of neighbours to a given node, according to rules determined when the instance of `Graph` is created.
+* `neighbours():` returns the list of neighbours to a given node, according to rules determined when the instance of `Graph` is created.

 When creating a `Graph` instance, we can specify various keyword parameters, each of which may change the representation of a given world by a graph.
 In particular, we have: